 Common to all SSP programs is service to the elderly, poor and marginalized.
 Our service is offered without strings attached and is done with an attitude of respect and humility.

-Download and review the 2018 Summer Information Packet.
+Download and review the 2018 Summer Information Packet and 2018 Summer Preparation Packet.

 Learn More About SSP's Individual Youth Summer Program